Meadows School of the Arts: Awards

 Meadows alumni have won notable prizes including the Pulitzer Prize, Tony Award, Emmy Awards, and Academy Awards.

 Advertising students placed first in the National Student Advertising Competition twice between 2002 and 2004.
 In two years, three CCPA students ranked in the top 10 of a PRWeekly competition.

 Alumni artists

 Alumni artists and art historians contribute to museums and collections nationwide, including New York's Metropolitan Museum of Art and Museum of Modern Art.

-On February 28, 2006, SMU announced that the Meadows Foundation had given a gift of $33 million USD to the Meadows School and to the affiliated Meadows Museum.
+On February 28, 2006, SMU announced that the Meadows Foundation had given a gift of US$33 million to the Meadows School and to the affiliated Meadows Museum.
 This gift is the largest single donation in the history of the Meadows Foundation.
-It is also the third largest individual contribution ever made to SMU, surpassed by two gifts of $35 million USD.
+It is also the third largest individual contribution ever made to SMU, surpassed by two gifts of US$35 million.